RizkiAlhamid/DormDash-CS157A/README.md

 * ### Najm Masri
   - Worked on about us page
   - worked on favorites page and functionalities for it on the seach page including the frontend + backend for it and property listing page
+  - made changes to users and favorites backend
+  - helped with the functionailty for property details
+  - styled the front end pages

 * ### Sanjana Nagwekar
   - Designed Figma Prototype